DominicJW/hugo-decap-netlify-manual/site/content/_index.md

 ---
-title : "this is un title"
+title: this is un title HEY I think it worked
-helloworld2: "Hola World dos"
+helloworld2: Hola World dos realllY!!!
 ---